ghostbbbmt/hadoop-docker/README.md

 See detail in [big-data-europe/docker-hadoop](https://github.com/big-data-europe/docker-hadoop)

+## Uninstall Hadoop clusters

+You can use my [Docker Commands Toolkt](https://github.com/ghostbbbmt/docker-commands) to clean your host machine

 ## Known issues

 - Namenode will bind `namenode` as its host address.
 So downloading file via Namenode File System Browser will auto redirect to `http://namenode:9870/webhdfs/v1/....`, which cause errors.